-Amid Politicization Fears, Democratic Candidate Is 'Hesitant' About A COVID Vaccine
+COVID-19 Vaccine Becomes Heated Issue In Pivotal North Carolina Senate Race

 Biden, however, said last week that he would take a vaccine "tomorrow" if it was available.
 He did criticize the Trump administration for "playing politics" with recommendations from health professionals about the pandemic.

 Drug companies working on a vaccine have said they will not compromise safety to deploy a vaccine quickly.
-Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, has been at odds with the Trump administration at times over its coronavirus response.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, has been at odds with the Trump administration at times over its coronavirus response.
 He has said however that he doesn't think political pressure will influence safety trials.

-Tillis, the Republican candidate, has generally supported North Carolina's Democratic governor Roy Cooper's health mandates.
-Cooper has taken a slow approach to re-opening the state's economy.
+Tillis, the Republican candidate, has generally supported health mandates from North Carolina's Democratic governor, Roy Cooper.
+Cooper has taken a slow approach to reopening the state's economy.

 Polls show the race tight.
 A Monmouth University poll from early September gave Cunningham a slight lead, with 46% of the vote to 45% for Tillis.